Refresh your home for less with these Memorial Day 2023 furniture deals | CNN Underscored

 Neighbor

-Get your outdoor spaces ready for long days and late nights making memories with Neighbor’s Memorial Day sale.
+Get your outdoor spaces ready for long days and late nights with Neighbor’s Memorial Day sale.
 Save 15% sitewide with the code MEMORIAL15 and enjoy your pieces for years to come.

-This best-selling teak outdoor sectional is 15% off with the code MEMORIAL15.
-The modern four-piece design can be configured in five different ways depending on what best fits our outdoor needs, and you can customize the hue of the life-proof Sunbrella fabric.
+This bestselling teak outdoor sectional is 15% off with the code MEMORIAL15.
+The modern four-piece design can be configured in five different ways depending on what best fits your outdoor needs, and you can customize the hue of the life-proof Sunbrella fabric.

 Another popular find from Neighbor is the Haven Dining Set, and it’s now also 15% off with code MEMORIAL15, but only for a limited time.
 This nine-piece set is made with solid, sustainable teak and stainless steel hardware to prevent corrosion.